-Oh Christmas tree, not you, too: Supply-chain problems come to the fir trade
+Oh, Christmas tree, not you, too: Supply chain problems come to the fir trade

 There has always been tension between artificial-tree producers and live-tree growers.
 The latter has lost ground to the former and now nearly 80 percent of household trees are artificial.
 Hundley said that often the American Christmas Tree Association has spoken on behalf of the whole industry, but it sometimes doesn’t accurately reflect the realities of the live-tree industry.

+Take transportation costs, for instance, Hundley said.
 “All this transportation talk largely came out of concerns for the artificial tree supply, which comes on ships from overseas.
-Real trees are not so much that way; a third are grown very near where they are purchased.
+Real trees are not so much that way.
+A third are grown very near where they are purchased.
 And on choose-and-cut farms there’s no shipping, obviously.
-No one is shipping live trees from the West Coast to the East Coast or vice versa; we sell as close to home as possible,” he said.
+No one is shipping live trees from the West Coast to the East Coast or vice versa.
+We sell as close to home as possible,” he said.

 Steinhart, whose large-scale operations require trees to be transported, said freight is up 25 percent from last year, and he has had to increase pay from $13 to $16 per hour for his H-2A foreign visa workers this year.
-Even with increased costs, he anticipates another profitable year for growers: “Covid benefited us from a financial standpoint.”
+Even with increased costs, he anticipates another profitable year for growers.
+“Covid benefited us from a financial standpoint,” he said.

 The big unknown, according to Schaefer, who runs Noble Mountain Tree Farm, is what happens when consumers see the prices for artificial trees surge significantly more than those for live trees.